 1. Write down your assets and liabilities

-Assets: List all bank accounts (checking, savings, etc.), retirement accounts, equity in your home(s), vehicles, and stocks/bonds/annuities/etc.
+- Assets: Bank accounts (checking, savings, etc.), retirement accounts, equity in your home(s), vehicles, and stocks/bonds/annuities/etc.

-Liabilities: List all of your debts, including your mortgage, student loans, car loans, other loans, credit cards, and any all other debt.
+- Liabilities: Debts, including your mortgage, student loans, car loans, other loans, credit cards, and any all other debt.

 2. Calculate your net worth

 To calculate your net worth, subtract your total debt from your total assets (Assets – Debt = Net Worth).

 3. Record your income and expenses

-Steps 1 and 2 give you a picture of your overall financial health.
-They show you how you’re doing financially as a whole by looking at your net worth.
+Steps 1 and 2 give you a picture of your overall financial health (aka your net worth).
 This is really important to know.
-Equally as important, but different, is your monthly cash flow.
+Equally as important, but different, is your monthly “cash flow”.
 Cash flow is a finance word for budget.

 - Income: List any income you receive, such as your salary, any additional income from stocks/bonds, and any income from side jobs or sales.